charSLee013/Kilo-code-multi-agent/templates/enhance-prompt-template.md

 ```

 ## 5. Final Output Instructions
-**You must reply with only the enhanced output.** Do not include any conversational text, explanations, or markdown formatting around the output, unless the output itself is a markdown-formatted query or code explanation.
+**You must reply with only the enhanced output.** Do not include any conversational text, explanations, or markdown formatting around the output, unless the output itself is a markdown-formatted query or code explanation.must be english.

 ## 6. User Input to Process
 ${userInput}